open-risk/openNPL/docs/source/installation.rst

 Manual installation from sources
 --------------------------------
-This path is recommended if you want to dig into and inspect the openNPL code base.
+The manual installation path is recommended if you want to dig into and inspect the openNPL code base or if you want to contribute to openNPL.

 Dependencies / Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~